 Homstead received her EdD from the University of Massachusetts and her BA from Smith College, previously served as a Research Project Coordinator for Casey Family Resource Centers in the Northeast.
 She brings over 30 years experience in community-based work with at risk populations to the Treehouse Foundation.

-Julie Kumble, M.Ed., joined the Treehouse team in August, 2018 as the Director of Strategic Partnerships and Development.
+Julie joined the Treehouse team in 2018 as the Director of Strategic Partnerships and Development.
 She brings to Treehouse many years of social justice programming, organizing, organizational development fundraising and grantmaking.
-Julie is also a researcher, writer and consultant in leadership, and presents on gender issues in politics, nonprofits and businesses to international audiences.
+Julie is also a researcher, writer and consultant in leadership, and presents on gender issues in politics, nonprofits and businesses, and veterinary medicine to international audiences.